 Try this!
 Calling widgets come with all MightyCall plans.
 All missed and accepted calls coming via MightyCall’s service (including calls from web widgets) are visible in the user’s and their team’s Dashboard.
 As a result, keeping clients happy and having a 360-degree view of communications at any given hour is ridiculously easy.

 When you know exactly what to do, it becomes really clear how to do it!
-To begin your digital adoption journey today, start with defining the pros and cons of your current business situation and addressing issues such as churn, customer feedback, and team motivation.
-At the end of the day, you’ll find that digital transformation isn’t all about the technology — it’s about a flexible, open mindset that keeps transforming your business into the very best version of itself!
+To begin your small business digital adoption journey today, start with defining the pros and cons of your current business situation and addressing issues such as churn, customer feedback, and team motivation.
+At the end of the day, you’ll find that small business digital transformation isn’t all about the technology — it’s about a flexible, open mindset that keeps transforming your small business into the very best version of itself!